s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 For master nodes, the implementation is a bit more involved.
 The actual `startMaster :: Backend -> Process -> IO ()` supplied by SimpleLocalNet is meant to start a computation represented by a `Process` Monad and then return.
-In our use-case we want to be able to spawn functions outside of the `Process` monad, though.
+In our use-case we want to be able to spawn functions outside of the `Process` Monad, though.
 We therefore use the following `Process` passed into this startup function only for slave-node discovery and management: